Table of contents

 Malcolm Gladwell Teaches Writing: Masterclass

-Now, a little about our course.
+Now, a little about this Malcolm Gladwell Masterclass

 Malcolm Gladwell Teaches Writing is made up of 24 comprehensive lessons that walk its students through the most essential skills for writers, including how to find information, research, and write in a way that captivates an audience engagement.